How Sleep and Weight Loss Are More Connected Than You Think

 Work and Study Comfortably

-• Wipe your bed tray with legs down regularly with a damp cloth.
+• Wipe your bed tray with a damp cloth regularly.

-• Store it in a dry spot to avoid warping (especially wooden ones).
+• Store in a dry place to avoid warping.

 For Remote Workers